Mistergillouz/wiseimport/README.md

 ## Features

-On a shortcut automaticaly add an import in the sap.ui.define() section
+This vscode addon automaticaly add an import line in the sap.ui.define() section as well adding it as variable in the function() statements

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something
+You can change the default shortcut (CTRL+SHIFT+i), in Preferences/Keyboard Shortcuts, search for 'wiseimport'

+## Bugs

+Feel free to test it and use it :)